 Court fines and forced entry

+Court fines and forced entry is a subject that we receive so many enquiries about so hopefully this page will be of interest.
 If the Bailiff/Enforcement Agent is enforcing an unpaid magistrate court fine, then unfortunately, legislation allows him to use force to gain entry into your property.
 He may use a locksmith for this purpose.

 Is forced entry used very often to enforce an unpaid Magistrate Court fine?